 "A Tribute to Joseph Russell Noel, Jr." are the eulogies my brother and I gave at my father's memorial service.

 Again, please scroll all the way to the bottom of the page to access these links.

 I welcome information from other family members or researchers, provided that the source of the information is included, and you will always be given credit as the one providing such.
+If you have your own family history website, feel free to link to any relevant page on this site; this information is to help anyone's research.
 I also protect the contact info of my sources and do not share it with others without asking permission first.